0

 Adam Sandler tells this guy what stats he bets on in an upcoming NBA game and this well dressed guy writes them down on a piece of paper.

-Later in the movie, Adam Sandler makes lots of money from betting in a proper Casino, which is legal.
+Later in the movie, Adam Sandler makes lots of money from betting in a proper casino, which is legal.

 I am wondering if the first bet in a restaurant is legal?
 Given it looks so un-official and casual.